Nikon 50mm f1.8G

 Sigma 135mm F1.8 DG HSM Art

-This Sigma lens is presumably one of the popular, superb and superb working Nikon F (FX) mount wedding lenses.
+This Sigma lens is presumably one of the favorites, superb and superb working Nikon F (FX) mount wedding lenses.
 Powerful Sigma produces photos that are very sharp near the center, especially when taken between f/4 and f/5.
 This respectable Sigma 135mm F1.8 DG HSM Art lens is supreme.
 The feeling, eye-popping details, and style of the outstanding images are incomparable.
-The onion rings generated in the lens are more round in shape than I’m used to seeing with my other lenses.
+The onion rings generated in the glass are more round in shape than I’m used to seeing with my other lenses.